SUSE/hanadb_exporter/CONTRIBUTING.md

 ## OBS Packaging

-The CI will automatically interact with SUSE's [Open Build Service](https://build.opensuse.org): the `master` branch will be kept in sync with the `network:ha-clustering:sap-deployments:devel` project.
+The CI will automatically interact with SUSE's [Open Build Service](https://build.opensuse.org): the `main` branch will be kept in sync with the `network:ha-clustering:sap-deployments:devel` project.

 ### Publishing the Exporter RPM in openSUSE code stream.